-Guardianship is very serious and involves taking rights and responsibilities away from the ward and giving them to the guardian.
 Guardianship is a court appointed relationship between a competent adult (guardian) and a person who is not able to handle his or her affairs (ward).

 - Is the person able to understand his/her situation and communicate decisions in a way that demonstrates an understanding of the consequences?